teuzin112/HuffmanCompression/README.md

 # HuffmanCompression
-Simple C++ program to compress a UTF-8 text file using Huffman tree.
+C++ program to compress a UTF-8 text file using Huffman tree.

 This project implemets a Huffman tree using caracter compression.